 This application was discussed at the planning committee on 10th February.
 Councillors deferred making a decision until representations were made to East Sussex Highways about extending the 30mph zone East along Eridge Road past the entrance to the proposed development (8 to 3 vote).

-The application to build a further 71 dwellings at Walsh Manor Farm was approved.
+(The application to build a further 71 dwellings at Walsh Manor Farm was approved).

-A full report will follow, in the meantime you can view a video of the meeting (agenda items 8 and 9):
+You can view a video of the meeting (agenda items 8 and 9):

 An application to build up to 119 houses and flats on land adjacent to Goldsmiths Recreation Ground in Crowborough will be considered by councillors on the planning committee next week.

 The proposed development, north of the A26 Eridge Road and next to the miniature railway and caravan site, is within the High Weald Area of Outstanding Natural Beauty.
 The site is outside the development boundary for Crowborough, however the boundary has already been breached to build other houses in Crowborough.